-Universal Studios Hollywood is the longest running still active movie studios in the world.
+Universal Studios Hollywood is the longest-running still active movie studio in the world.
 It has many shows and rides based on popular movies.
 The newest addition to the studios “The Wizarding World of Harry Potter” opened recently and provides Harry Potter fans with lots of new attractions.

-The City Walk is right outside the park gates with 3-block of shopping, dining and entertainment venues.
+The City Walk is right outside the park gates with a 3-block of shopping, dining, and entertainment venues.

 Some of the venues here are Wolfgang Puck Bistro, Bubba Gump Shrimp Co, Hot Topic, Fossil, Sketchers and IFLY indoor Skydiving.